aslam-saad/RepData1/PA1_template.md

 taken in 5 minute intervals each day.

-**The data for this assignment can be downloaded from the course web site:**
+**The data for this project can be downloaded from the course web site:**

 -   **Dataset:** [Activity monitoring